Doto cuspidata

 Doto cuspidata is a species of sea slug, a nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was first described from Shetland.
 It has subsequently been reported widely in Britain and Ireland as far south as Lundy Island, Bristol Channel.

 Description

 This nudibranch has the body spattered with dark brown or black pigment on a cream background.
 In some individuals the black can merge to give an almost completely black animal.
 There are no spots on the tips of the ceratal tubercles, which are somewhat pointed and have small white glands inside them, as in most species of Doto.
 The rims of the rhinophore sheaths are normally divided into lobes.

+Ecology

-EcologyDoto cuspidata feeds on the hydroid Nemertesia ramosa, family Plumulariidae.
+Doto cuspidata feeds on the hydroid Nemertesia ramosa, family Plumulariidae.